vastoboy/Remote-Sniffer/README.md

 ## Installation
-Packet-Sniffer requires Python 3.x and certain dependencies.
+Remote Sniffer requires Python 3 and certain dependencies.
 Use pip to install the required packages:

 `pip install -r requirements.txt`